nerolation/Ethereum-ticket-system/blogpost.md

 <img src="https://github.com/nerolation/Ethereum-ticket-system/assets/51536394/a509950b-d5dd-4093-8995-572e9cb8081e" />
 </p>

 Some privacy challenges boil down to the fact that accounts (not talking about [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) SM wallets here) need to have a minimum amount of ETH to cover the gas costs before they can do something on Ethereum.
-The same challenges apply to users that just want to hold their favorite NFTs without being bothered with ETH or those that receive a grant in DAI, want to swap it to pay for their rent, but find themselves unable to do so without paying for at least one transaction to a CEX.

 Fortunately, with the introduction of [PBS](https://ethresear.ch/t/proposer-block-builder-separation-friendly-fee-market-designs/9725), we can solve this issue by letting (minimally trusted) external parties, searchers and builders, handle this task.
 PBS split up the roles of block proposing and block building, effectively separating (light-weight) proposers from (heavy-weight) builders and searchers.
 By opening up a side channel to pay for transaction inclusion of a transaction of one account but paying for that inclusion from another account, we enable unfunded EOAs to participate in the ecosystem.